IrvingMeng/MagFace/README.md

 ## Basic Training
 1. install [requirements](raw/requirements.txt).
+2. Align images to 112x112 pixels with 5 facial landmarks ([code](https://github.com/deepinsight/insightface/blob/master/recognition/common/face_align.py)).
-2. Prepare a training list with format `imgname 0 id 0` in each line, as indicated [here](dataloader/dataloader.py#L31-L32).
+3. Prepare a training list with format `imgname 0 id 0` in each line, as indicated [here](dataloader/dataloader.py#L31-L32).
 In the paper, we employ MS1MV2 as the training dataset which can be downloaded from [BaiduDrive](https://pan.baidu.com/s/1S6LJZGdqcZRle1vlcMzHOQ) or [Dropbox](https://www.dropbox.com/s/wpx6tqjf0y5mf6r/faces_ms1m-refine-v2_112x112.zip?dl=0).
 Use [`rec2image.py`](https://github.com/deepinsight/insightface/blob/master/recognition/common/rec2image.py) to extract images.
-3. Modify parameters in run/run.sh and run it!
+4. Modify parameters in run/run.sh and run it!

 ## Parallel Training
 **Note:** Use **Pytorch > 1.7** for this feature.
-Codes are mainly based on Aibee's mpu (author: [Kaiyu Yue](http://kaiyuyue.com/), will be released in middle of April).
+Codes are mainly based on [torchshard](https://github.com/KaiyuYue/torchshard) from [Kaiyu Yue](http://kaiyuyue.com/).

 How to run:

 1. Update NCCL info (can be found with the command `ifconfig`) and port info in [train_dist.py](run/train_dist.py#L290-292)
 2. Set the number of gpus in [here](run/train_dist.py#L283).
 3. [Optional.
 Not tested yet!]
 If training with multi-machines, modify [node number](run/train_dist.py#L284).
-4. [Optional.
-Not tested yet!]
+4. [Optional. **Help needed** as NAN can be reached during training.]
 Enable fp16 training by setiing `--fp16 1` in run/run_dist.sh.
 5. run run/run_dist.sh.